linostar/mediawiki-templates/README.md

 ## How to use

+New: Widgets are now used (inside a template) instead of writing the code inside the template directly.
+That way, <html> tags can be disabled in the wiki (which is strongly recommended security-wise) and the html/javascript functionality of the widget will not be affected.

-Create a new page called **Template:_templatename_** in your wiki, and paste the content of corresponding template file inside it.
+Create a new page called **Template:_templatename_** in your wiki, and paste the contents of corresponding template file inside it.

+Create another page called **Widget:_widgetname_**, and paste the contents of the corresponding widget file inside it.

 For more information, see http://en.wikipedia.org/wiki/Help:Template